Soil Health; A Living Perspective

 Joel's cv is impressive and extensive (see his profile for greater detail), but in short, after focussing more strongly on soil chemistry and nutrient balancing in Australia he worked with Elaine Ingham at Laverstoke in the UK, inverting the emphasis and focussing more strongly on optimising the soil biology with a reduced weighting to mineral management.
-Now he tends to take a middle road but is happy to deliver on whichever side the audience requires.
+Now he tends to take a middle road but is happy to deliver with whichever emphasis the audience prefers.
 He is particularly interested in the links between nutrition and pest and disease pressure, and how nutrient corrections when supplemented with biological protection can be used to manage insect and disease problems.
-After some time back in Australia, we are fortunate that he has now returned to England and intends to again, but is currently based in Canada for a couple of years.
+After some time back in Australia, he returned to England and intends to again, but is currently based in Canada for a couple of years.
 Participants attending both have commented that this workshop was a good foundation for the Stewarding Your Soil course, which provides more practical elements related to making good compost and using microscopes; we plan to deliver similar courses in Spring 2018.

 Here are some of the things people said about the initial day we ran in February 2015 (and they only get better!):

 "Superb course, would love to learn more"

 "A well structured, interesting and inspiring day"

-"It was a really interesting, informatibe and inspiring course...
+"It was a really interesting, informative and inspiring course...
 I'll definitely be putting some of what I have learned into practice both at home and at..."

 "Really interesting and understandable talk on soil that actually helped me understand what to look for practically and get enthused about fungi!"

 "A big subject nicely broken down into nicely digestible chunks"

-"Very intersting/exciting - even for the amateur (I thought it may well go over my head, but I took in a lot)"
+"Very interesting/exciting - even for the amateur (I thought it may well go over my head, but I took in a lot)"